Do Vizio TVs Have Bluetooth? (Two Workarounds!)

 Control

-There’s also a Vizio SmartCast mobile app that you can download for free from the Google Play or the App Store.
+There’s also a Vizio SmartCast mobile app that you can download for free from the Google Play store or the Apple App store.

-Once it’s downloaded you can sync to your TV directly to your phone (using the Vizio TV’s built in Bluetooth LE) and start using your phone as a remote!
+Once it’s downloaded you can sync to your TV directly from your phone (using your Vizio TV’s built-in Bluetooth LE) and start using your phone as a remote!

 You can even use speech commands through the app to control your TV.